colab-coop/colab-coop/src/blog/markdown/4-different-ways-to-tackle-project-estimates.md

 title: "4 different ways to tackle project estimates"
 summary: CoLab's Ryan Miga looks at the problems of project estimation and explores some possible solutions.
 date: 2016-06-14
-authors: [ralph]
+authors: [gabrielle]
 readfullarticle: 4-different-ways-to-tackle-project-estimates
 ---

 # 4 different ways to tackle project estimates

-## Project Management: Four of the best ways to do project estimates
+# Project Management: Four of the Best Ways to Do Project Estimates

 I learned a thing or two about estimates when I started as a project manager.
 My employer at the time had hired me to lead a fairly large development project.
 My first task was to find a company to do the work.
 I got asked to produce a request for proposals (RFP), gather the offers, pick the best one, and work with the developers at producing a wonderful tool that would solve all of our problems (and also make coffee).